 Assets which don’t have a physical existence and can not be touched and felt are called intangible assets.
-Unlike tangible assets which can be touched & felt it is safe to say that intangible assets are nonphysical, invisible, long-term and difficult to quantify.
+Unlike tangible assets which can be touched & felt intangible assets are nonphysical, invisible, long-term and difficult to quantify.

-This type of asset can either be definite i.e. it will expire after a certain time period or indefinite i.e. it will not expire and is not time sensitive.
-For example patent is a definite intangible asset as it will expire after the time period for patent is over (usually 20 years), however, a company’s brand name will remain throughout the company’s existence.
+This type of asset can either be definite i.e. it will expire after a certain time period or indefinite i.e. it will not expire and is not time-sensitive.
+For example patent is a definite intangible asset as it will expire after the time period for the patent is over (usually 20 years), however, a company’s brand name will remain throughout the company’s existence.

 >Read Contingent Assets